Zymbit-Docs/docs/content/bootware-one-zero-general/features/development/index.md

 | Version?: 1.1                                 | Optional.
 An arbitrary version number for your reference. |

 Next, you will be prompted for Signing Keys.
 Hit return to choose the default Software option.
-Choose to let theh script create keys for you.
+Choose to let the script create keys for you.

 | Item | Description |
 | ----- | ----- |